4ndrelim/data-structures-and-algorithms/src/main/java/dataStructures/hashSet/README.md

 **Pros**: Cache-friendly, no extra pointers
 **Cons**: Clustering, must resize when full, deletion is tricky (tombstones)

+**Interview tip:** Favor **chaining** when load factor is unpredictable or high (chains grow linearly; OA probe sequences explode), deletions are frequent (no tombstone pollution), hash function quality is uncertain, or you need worst-case guarantees (treeification).
+Favor **open addressing** when you want to minimize per-element memory (no pointers/node wrappers), cache performance matters, or the load factor stays low (short probe sequences).

 ## Complexity Analysis

 | Operation | Expected | Worst (Chaining) | Worst (OA) |